warpstreamlabs/charts/charts/warpstream-agent/README.md

 Follow your cloud provider's load balancer documentation to complete the configuration.

+**Note**
-**Note:** If your load balancer is exposed to the internet, enabling authentication on the WarpStream agents is highly recommended.
+If your load balancer is exposed to the internet, enabling authentication on the WarpStream agents is highly recommended.
 See [Authentication](https://docs.warpstream.com/warpstream/byoc/advanced-agent-deployment-options/enable-agent-auth) for more details, including how to create the client credentials in the WarpStream console.

 Enable authentication by setting the `WARPSTREAM_REQUIRE_AUTHENTICATION` variable: